parsiya/parsiya.net/content/post/2021/2021-06-12-semgrep-scalpel/index.markdown

 > Shit's hard, yo!

 Semgrep works on one file at a time.
 It loses some capabilities.
 For example, it cannot detect if a constant string is defined in another file.
-But, it also gains a lot of speed (files can be processed in parallel), and more importantly, we do not need to build the code.
+But it also gains a lot of speed (files can be processed in parallel), and more importantly, we do not need to build the code.